Technical whitepaper — v1.0

 $INTNT token economics

 $INTNT is an ERC-20 token with three structural utilities and one emergent utility.
-It is not a governance token that happens to exist — each utility is load-bearing to the protocol's operation.
+Each utility is load-bearing — the protocol cannot function without it.

 Utility 1 — Solver access